 The mission of the 142nd Redhawks is to provide Air Sovereignty Alert for the Northwestern United States as well as project air power to foreign theaters as an expeditionary arm of the U.S. Air Force.
 The normal flow of events for a UPT hire is to attend officer school (if necessary), complete UPT, complete Introduction to Fighter Fundamentals, complete F-15 Eagle Formal Training Unit at Kingsley Field and then come back to Portland for approximately two years of seasoning/upgrades.
 After that, the needs of the wing and the performance of the pilot will dictate what career path the new pilot will follow.

-The next Oregon Air National Guard Undergraduate Pilot Training (UPT) Selection Board will be March 7 & 8, 2020 at Portland Air National Guard Base.
-Electronic application packages are required and may be sent to firstname.lastname@example.org starting January 1, 2020.
-Packages must be received by February 1, 2020 or they will not be considered.
+The date for the next Oregon Air National Guard Undergraduate Pilot Training (UPT) Selection Board (Spring 2021) will be announced Fall of 2020.
+Electronic application packages are required and details as to where and when to send them will be announced Fall of 2020.
+Packages must be received by TBD or they will not be considered.
 Send electronic packages in a PDF format not to exceed 8Mb.
 Packages will be named with "Last name, First name, OR UPT 2020", For example, "Cox, Tyler, OR UPT 2020.pdf".

 The Oregon Air National Guard UPT Selection Board selects highly qualified applicants for interviews.
 Not all applicants will get an interview.
 Selected interviewees are assigned a UPT slot from the either the 142nd Fighter Wing, Portland Air National Guard Base, Portland, Oregon, or the 173rd Fighter Wing, Kingsley Field, Klamath Falls, Oregon, based on the needs of the Oregon Air National Guard.

-Point-of-contact for information regarding Oregon's UPT Selection Board is Lt.
-Col. Tyler Cox, email: email@example.com.
+Point-of-contact for information regarding Oregon's UPT Selection Board is still still to be determined and will be announced Fall 2020.

 UPT - TBAS Testing AF Form 24